 Promotions for television shows aren’t advertisements and should be exempt from pending U.S. limits on how loud ads can be, cable companies led by Comcast Corp.
-(CMCSA) told regulators.
+(CMCSA:US) told regulators.

 The request by the National Cable & Telecommunications Association drew an objection yesterday from Representative Anna Eshoo, a California Democrat who wrote the noise-limiting law underlying rules to take effect in December.

 The cable trade group seeks to “exclude as many advertisements as possible” from the rules, Eshoo said in a letter to Federal Communications Commission Chairman Julius Genachowski, a Democrat who joined the agency’s 4-0 vote last year for rules to ensure ads on television aren’t louder than the programming.